ALEX M. ROBERTS, PH.D. | PSYCHOLOGICAL TESTING & CONSULTATION

 Personalized & Detailed

-My testing process is thorough and tailored to your unique needs.
-Recommendations for treatment or academic interventions are customized specifically to address your or your child’s challenges, not based on generalizations or similar diagnoses.
+My testing process is thorough and tailored to your unique goals.
+Recommendations for treatment, academic intervention, or testing or workplace accommodations are customized specifically to address your or your child’s challenges, not based on generalizations or similar diagnoses.

 Timeliness

 I don’t maintain a waitlist.
-Once you decide testing is right for you or your child, appointments are scheduled promptly.
+Once you decide testing is right for you or your child, appointments are typically scheduled within 2 weeks.
 You’ll meet with me 1-2 weeks after testing to review results, discuss recommendations, and receive a detailed written report.

 FAQ